visym/vipy/README.md

 * Representation of videos with labeled activities and objects that can be resized, clipped, rotated, scaled and cropped
 * Representation of images with object bounding boxes that can be manipulated as easily as editing an image
-* Clean visualization of labeled images and videos
+* Clean visualization of annotated images and videos
 * Lazy loading of images and videos suitable for distributed procesing (e.g. spark, dask)
 * Straightforward integration into machine learning toolchains (e.g. torch, numpy)
 * Fluent interface for chaining operations on videos and images
-* Dataset download, unpack and import (e.g. ActivityNet, Kinetics700)
+* Dataset download, unpack and import (e.g. ActivityNet, Kinetics)
 * Video and image web search tools with URL downloading and caching